navid59/wc-checkout-blocks_NP669/README.md

 woocommerce Plugin

 ## perpaose
-    To be compatibil by WC Block
+    To be compatibil by WC Block.